-Finally, we prove that checking reachability on the reduced SPDI is equivalent to checking reachability on the original SPDI:
+Clearly, the resulting SPDI is smaller than the original one.
+Finally, based on proposition 3, we prove that reachability on the reduced SPDI is equivalent to reachability on the original one:

-Theorem 11.
-Given an SPDI S, with a set of loops σ , a source edge e0 and a destination edge e1, then, e1 is reachable from e0 in S if and only if e1 is reachable from e0 in $S{e0 \rightarrow e1}^{\sigma}$.
+Theorem 7.
+Given an SPDI S, a loop σ , a source edge e0 and a destination edge e1, then, e1 is reachable from e0 in S if and only if e1 is reachable from e0 in $S{e0\rightarrow e1}^{\sigma}$.